 The maggot grows a breathing tube from its back and uses it to breathe while the remainder of the larva remains below the water’s surface.

 They belong to the Rat-tailed Maggot hoverfly family.
-This tube lets it feed on decomposing debris in the water.
+Their tube allows them to feed on decomposing debris in the water.
 Adults can be found near long-standing trees.

 The Yellowjacket Fly (Spilomyia longicornis) does not have a stinger, although it appears to have one due to its distinctive bee colors and striped pattern on its abdomen.

-Sometimes their black front legs stretch forward, giving the illusion of longer antennae, which can be confusing.
+Their black front legs sometimes stretch forward, giving the illusion of longer antennae, which can be confusing.

 Among the numerous types of flies in Pennsylvania, Yellowjacket Flies have a yellow-shaped mark on their black thorax.

-This friendly fly feeds on nectar and can be seen visiting asters, goldenrod, and other wildflowers and developed gardens.
+This friendly fly feeds on nectar and can be seen visiting asters, goldenrods, and other wildflowers and developed gardens.

 It is active from spring to early October in various settings such as parks, backyards, forest margins, and meadows.

-Yellow Flies (Diachlorus ferrugatus), which are sometimes confused for Deer Flies, are equally undesirable by humans and animals.
+Yellow Flies (Diachlorus ferrugatus), sometimes confused for Deer Flies, are equally undesirable by humans and animals.

 The female goes after exposed flesh to have a rapid blood meal.
 Males are not biting.
 Human heads and ears are prime targets.

-These particular types of flies in Pennsylvania frequently target horses’ and livestock’ faces, backs, and legs.
+These particular types of flies frequently target horses’ and livestock’s faces, backs, and legs in Pennsylvania.

 Because repeated bite attempts are common, these enormous animals use their tails to swat and kill the Yellow Fly.